GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

         osql -S node-1 -E -Q “USE [master] ALTER AVAILABILITY GROUP [sql-ag] ADD LISTENER N'sql-listner' (WITH IP ((N'10.128.0.20', N'255.255.252.0')) , PORT=1433);”

-    The listener must be created with an unused IP address (before creating the internal load balancer).
-Later, the same IP address will be allocated to the internal load balancer.
-If SQL Server detects that the IP address is already in use, then this command to create the listener will fail.
+    The listener must be created with an unused IP address before creating the internal load balancer.
+Later, the same IP address is allocated to the internal load balancer.
+If SQL Server detects that the IP address is already in use, then this command to create the listener fails.

-1. Create the Windows Server Failover Cluster health check.
+1. Create the Windows Server Failover Cluster health check:

         $cluster_network_name = 'Cluster Network 1'
         $ip_resource_name = 'sql-ag_10.128.0.20'